Other names: Prozac. Several non branded versions are also available.

 Fluoxetine is one of the class of SSRI (selective serotonin reuptake inhibitor) drugs.
 It is normally prescribed for depression.
 Exploratory studies have also looked at whether fluoxetine might have a role in reducing inflammation around nerves in multiple sclerosis.
 Although some effect was recorded, larger studies are needed to test this idea.

-Fluoxetine is one of three drugs being studied by the phase II MS-SMART trial, (which will involve 440 people with secondary progressive MS. Results didn't find fluoxetine to be effective at protecting nerves from damage.
+Fluoxetine was one of three drugs being studied by the phase II MS-SMART trial, which involved 440 people with secondary progressive MS. Results didn't find fluoxetine to be effective at protecting nerves from damage.

 How fluoxetine works